William-165EGP/CIH_virus_explanation/readme.md

   4. Line 1371 dd 00100004h is a service id
     * 0010h is IOS (I/O Supervisor)
     * 0004h is IOS_SendCommand
-* The procedure explanation for the loop of destroy and error checking
+* The procedure explanation for the error checking
   1. Line 1373 cmp word ptr [esi+06h], 0017h checks the column of status in IOR
     * 0017h represents "Invalid Command" or "Sector Not Found"
   2. Line 1374 je KillNextDataSection jumps to KillNextDataSection if error occurs